What is a procurement manager? Role, responsibilities, challenges and resources

 Also known as dark purchasing, invisible spend, tail spend, unmanaged spend or maverick spend, rogue spend is any purchase made outside of the procurement process.
 According to a 2016 report from Hackett Group, almost 29 percent of indirect spend is off-contract or rogue spend.
 These items are difficult to account for and open the business up to risk.

-Dave Hulsen, COO of RFP360 discussed overcoming this challenge on a recent podcast from Art of Procurement podcast.
-He recommends improving process transparency, being proactive and engaging with stakeholders early.
-Ultimately, involving stakeholders in solution builds trust and credibility.
-So, it’s wise to include their input in procurement research, project kick off and proposal evaluation.
+To enhance stakeholder engagement consider improving process transparency, being proactive and engaging with stakeholders early.
+Ultimately, involving stakeholders in the solution builds trust and credibility.
+So, it’s wise to include their input in procurement intake, project kick off and RFP scoring.